Applied Geometry and Topology (AGT) network in the UK |

 - 16:15 – 17:00 The simplicity revolutions in the era of complexity and the unreasonable effectiveness of small neural ensembles in high-dimensional brain – Alexander Gorban (University of Leicester)

-- The 13th meeting on Friday 30th August 2019 was organised by Dr Vitaliy Kurlin in the Materials Innovation Factory.
+- The 13th meeting on Friday 30th August 2019 was organised by Vitaliy Kurlin in the Materials Innovation Factory.

-- 9.30-10.30 Prof Herbert Edelsbrunner (IST Austria)
+- 9.30-10.30 Herbert Edelsbrunner (IST Austria)

 Title.
 Tri-partition of and hole systems in a polyhedral complex

 Abstract.
 We prove that for every polyhedral complex, K, and every dimension, p, there is a partition of the p-cells into a maximal p-tree, a maximal p-cotree, and the remaining p-cells defining the p-th homology of K. As an application, we consider the manipulation of the hole structure in geometric shapes, using the tri-partition to facilitate the opening and closing of holes.
 In a concrete application, we let K be the Delaunay mosaic of a finite set, and we extract a partial order on the filtration induced by the radius function, whose cuts define the subcomplexes that can be constructed with this method.
-Joint work with Katharina Oelsboeck. - 11.00-12.00 Dr
+Joint work with Katharina Oelsboeck. - 11.00-12.00

 Argyrios Deligkas (MIF, Liverpool)